TheJacksonLab/ECG_ActiveLearning/README.md

 __For more details, please refer to the [paper](https://www.url_to_be_added.com).__

+## What are the capabilities of AL4ECG workflow ?

 The workflow is built as a [PyTorch](https://pytorch.org) based GPU accelerated framework and offers the following capabilities:

 * GPU accelerated Scalable Gaussian Processes and Exact Deep Kernel Learning (DKL) based on [GPyTorch library](https://gpytorch.ai)